Craftcation 2024 Presenters

 kathryn harris

-After shooting weddings for over a decade, I pivoted my focus on lifestyle and brand photography.
-Connecting with people and capturing their stories is my favorite thing in the world, and the greatest compliment a client can give me is that I make him/her feel comfortable in front of the camera.
+After shooting weddings for over a decade, Kathryn pivoted her focus on lifestyle and brand photography.
+She also creates content, promoting products and ideas that make life easier, and a little prettier.
+Connecting with people and capturing their stories is her superpower.
+She takes pride in the fact she can make anyone (even Katie Mac!) feel comfortable in front of the camera.

-Huntington Beach, CA is where I call home.
-When I’m not working, you can find me waiting in the carpool line at pickup, creating a new dish from leftovers or soaking in a bubble bath, glass of wine in one hand and a good book in the other.
+Huntington Beach, CA is where she calls home.
+When she’s not working, you can find her Ubering her kids around town to different activities, creating a new dish from leftovers or soaking in a bubble bath, glass of wine in one hand and a good book in the other.

 "katie mac" macavoy